ToshioCP/Gtk4-tutorial/gfm/sec27.md

 The care is especially necessary when you write a callback for a closure tag which has contents of expressions like lookup tags.
 The expressions are given to the callback as an argument.
 If an expression fails the argument will be NULL.
-You need to check if the argument exactly points the object that is expected by the callback.
+You need to check if the argument exactly points the instance that is expected by the callback.

 ### Closure tag